dg01d/nanopub/README.md

 MicroPub support for Static Blog Engine
 =======================================

-This php script provides micropub support for the [Hugo Static Blog Engine](https://gohugo.io).
-Incoming posts are rewritten to a [JSON-header Hugo Format](http://gohugo.io/content/front-matter/) and saved to the user's content store.
+This php script provides micropub support for Static Site Generators.
+Incoming posts are rewritten to a suitable front-matter format and saved to the user's content store.

 Currently, the script will handle the following indieweb functions:-